Ministries and Programs

 Altar Servers: Adults and children, grade 4 and above, can serve at any Mass of the weekend.
 Training is provided.

 Greeter: Greeters are utilized during Christmas, Easter, Holy Week and other special Masses.
 They simply warmly welcome parishioners and guests and distribute worship aids.
 Ideal for individuals and families.

-If you are interested in any of the above liturgical ministries, please contact Anna Molettieri at firstname.lastname@example.org or 617-547-4235 x17.
+If you are interested in any of the above liturgical ministries, please contact Doreen Gulledg at [email protected] or 617-547-4235 x118.

-For more information about Music Ministry at St. Peter’s please contact Doreen Gulledge, Music Director at email@example.com or 617-547-4235.
+For more information about Music Ministry at St. Peter’s please contact Doreen Gulledge, Music Director at [email protected] or 617-547-4235 x118.